 To keep mold allergy symptoms at bay, take these measures:

-Many people are diagnosed and treated for allergies by their primary care physicians.
-However, depending on the severity of your allergies, your primary care doctor might refer you to a doctor who specializes in treating allergies.
+Many people are diagnosed and treated for allergies by their primary healthcare professional.
+However, depending on how bad your allergies are, your health professional might refer you to a doctor who specializes in treating allergies.

 Here’s some information to help you get ready for your appointment.